Think-A-Move/SPEAR-SDK-Java-Linux/SpearSdkExample/README.md

 $ /opt/SpearSdkExample/SpearSdkExample
 ```

-OR you can find it in your application browser and click on it.
+Or you can find it in your application browser and click on it.